MarcRussell2/car-image-classification/README.md

 I read in a subset of the image files being sure to choose two classes that were visually different and that had many (hundreds) of images.
 The subset of images were scaled down (distorting some) and converted to grayscale.

 Other transformations may prove useful when testing the model in the future.
-I'm excited to try applying zooms, crops, rotations, mirroring, bluring, sobel, canny, denoising, etc. This will greatly increase the size of the dataset.
+I'm excited to try applying zooms, crops, rotations, mirroring, blurring, sobel, canny, denoising, etc. This will greatly increase the size of the dataset.

 [Back to Top](#Table-of-Contents)